Spina bifida can have severe or fatal consequences for babies, but a little preventive action can go a long way.

 The gravest outcome of spina bifida is death of the baby, but more mild forms of the disease may present symptoms like bowel and bladder problems, lower-leg paralysis, and increased fluid and pressure in the head.
 Spina bifida also can negatively impact intelligence level.

-A blood test also is available, which indicates whether a pregnancy is at an elevated risk for spina bifida.
 Women who have had a prior pregnancy in which the child had a neural tube defect are at greater risk of seeing neural tube defects occur in future pregnancies.
 Taking anti-seizure medications also increases risk for spina bifida.

 The recommended dose of folic acid for women is 0.4 milligrams (400 micrograms) daily.
 Women who have had a previous child affected by a neural tube defect or are taking anti-seizure medications should take 4 milligrams of folic acid daily, which is ten times the amount normally recommended.